Maxuimhunter/Duplicate-Checker/Excel Sample Data Generator/README.md

 ## Best Practices

 1. **For Large Datasets**:
-   - Generate data in smaller batches
+   - Generate data in smaller batches (e.g., 10,000 records at a time)
-   - Consider using the command-line version for headless operation
+   - Use the command-line version for headless operation
    - Close other memory-intensive applications
+   - Consider increasing Python's memory limits if needed

 2. **For Better Performance**:
    - Use the latest version of all dependencies
-   - Run the application on a machine with sufficient RAM
+   - Run the application on a machine with sufficient RAM (8GB+ recommended for large datasets)
-   - Consider using a virtual environment
+   - Use a virtual environment to avoid dependency conflicts
+   - Disable AI analysis when not needed for faster generation

+3. **For Realistic Data**:
+   - Adjust the duplicate percentage based on your testing needs
+   - Use the missing data feature to test data quality scenarios
+   - Customize department and role distributions to match your organization

-3. **Troubleshooting**:
+4. **Troubleshooting**:
    - Check the console for error messages
    - Verify that Ollama is running if AI features aren't working
    - Clear the browser cache if the UI becomes unresponsive
+   - Check disk space before generating large files
+   - Ensure you have write permissions in the output directory

 ## About This Project

 > "I wanted to make testing easier, so I created a script that generates realistic test subject data with random information.
 This tool was born out of the need for quick, realistic datasets for development and testing purposes."

+## Version History

+### v1.0.0 (2024-09-23)
+- Initial release with basic employee data generation
+- Excel and PDF export capabilities
+- Basic AI-powered analysis

+### v1.1.0 (2025-09-21)
+- Added support for multiple Excel sheets
+- Enhanced data generation with more realistic distributions
+- Improved duplicate record handling
+- Better error handling and validation
+- Performance optimizations
+- More detailed reporting and analysis

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.